mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/your-first-plugin-mac/index.md

 1. Create a folder on your mac where you would like your project to live.
 Name the folder `HelloRhinoCommon`.
 1. If you have not done so already, *launch Visual Studio Code*.
-1. Now we can open our new folder, navigate to *File* > *Open Folder* and choose the folder we just created
+1. Now we can open our new folder, navigate to *File* > *Open Folder* and choose the folder we just created.
-1. Open Terminal via *Terminal* > *New Terminal*, or using the command palette _(⌘ ⇧ P)_ and search Terminal
+1. Open Terminal via *Terminal* > *New Terminal*, or using the command palette _(⌘ ⇧ P)_ and search for "Terminal".
-1. Enter the following command into the terminal
+1. Enter the following command into the Terminal:
     ``` pwsh
     dotnet new rhino --version 8
     ```
-6. In our Folder explorer, we should see the project appear as Visual Studio Code discovers the files
+6. In our Folder explorer, we should see the project appear as Visual Studio Code discovers the files.
 1. Expand the Solution Explorer, this is the best way to interact with C# projects on Mac in Visual Studio Code.

 ### Setting up Debug